slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Kill Bad Habits With Mindfulness.
 Pay attention.
 Don’t judge
 RAIN: Recognize, Accept, Investigate, Note bad habits not only don’t fix your problems, they often make them worse.

+First forget inspiration.
+Habit is more dependable.
+Habit will sustain you whether you're inspired or not.
+Habit is persistence in practice.” — Octavia Butler

+The Benefits of Habits
+Habits can mean we overshoot our goals.
+Habits are easy to complete.
+Habits are for life.
+Habits can compound.
+Habits can be as small as necessary

+creation of habits:

+1. Small Steps Beat Big Dreams get accountable

+Nothing will change your future trajectory like habits

+Charles Duhigg wrote in The Power of Habit:

+Willpower isn’t just a skill.
+It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.

+“Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).”— Stephen Covey

+“First we make our habits, then our habits make us.” — Charles C. Nobel

+“Pain plus reflection equals progress.” - ray dalio

+> *'Miss a meal, but don’t miss your reading.' – Jim Rohn*

 -->